 Join the airline’s loyalty program.
 As you will be traveling more and more, the accumulated award points or miles could come in handy when you want to upgrade your seat to business class, where seats are considerably more comfortable.

 If you cannot afford a higher booking class than the economy, an aisle seat is usually the best pick for passengers of size.
 It will provide you with more comfort as you will be able to get up and stretch as you like, without crawling over fellow seatmates.
 If the flight is short enough that you feel you won’t need to get up as often, you could consider booking the window seat.

 4. Travel in a company.

-Traveling in a company of a friend, a family member or a partner will make it significantly easier for you.
+Traveling in the company of a friend, a family member or a partner will make it significantly easier for you.
 You will avoid the situations with annoyed passengers you rubbed your shoulder with, and generally have moral support in potentially stressful moments.

 5. Dress simply.

-To avoid the unpleasant security check issues, try to dress simply, with no metal parts that could trigger the additional security checks.
+To avoid unpleasant security check issues, try to dress simply, with no metal parts that could trigger additional security checks.
 Wear shoes you can easily take off and put back on, and loose clothes you feel most comfortable in.